 Energy Action Plan

-In an effort to encourage and foster continued improvements in the Climate and Energy sector, the City has undertaken the development of an Energy Action Plan.
-This process is currently underway.
+In an effort to encourage continued improvements in the Climate and Energy sector, the City has adopted a comprehensive Energy Action Plan.
+The full plan can be read below.

 In early 2017, the City Council approved Resolution Number 45-17 which expressed the City Council’s support for the study and development of an Energy Action Plan in 2017.